2026

 As the data is drawn from exported CSVs, spreadsheet applications such as LibreOffice Calc, Google Sheets or Excel can be used to collate the data using a template.

-The final development of the project also involved co-development with Claude Code (Opus 4.7), as part of a reflective study on the future of the designer+developer role (spoiler: it's bright).
+Development of the project in 2026 also involved co-development with Claude Code (Opus 4.7), as part of a reflective study on the future of the designer+developer role (spoiler: it's bright).

 With appreciation to the MADA Educational Experiences Grant for funding the Proof-of-Concept in 2025.